sksaak/employee_monitoring_dashboard/README.md

-# Software Engineering for Data Scientists
+# Employee monitoring dashboard

+Code to generate a dashboard that displays employee and team performance as well as the predicted recruitment risk.

+### Disclaimer

-This repository contains starter code for the **Software Engineering for Data Scientists** final project.
-Please reference your course materials for documentation on this repository's structure and important files.
-Happy coding!
+This repository contains starter code from the **Software Engineering for Data Scientists** final project (Udacity) and was used for the Dashboard project of the **Data Science Nanodegree**.

 ### Repository Structure
 ```